 This is a statement that we challenge anyone to prove wrong!

-Note in particular the BBC article, AAAS: Machine learning causing science crisis.
-It graphically illustrates that very misleading information is often foisted upon a naive public via unrepeatable ‘scientific’ tests.
+One BBC article graphically illustrates that very misleading information is often foisted upon a naive public via unrepeatable ‘scientific’ tests.
 To quote:

 The “reproducibility crisis” in science refers to the alarming number of research results that are not repeated when another group of scientists tries the same experiment.
 It can mean that the initial results were wrong.
 One analysis suggested that up to 85% of all biomedical research carried out in the world is wasted effort.